WNBA star Brittney Griner arrested and detained in Russia

 The U.S. Department of State has issued a Do Not Travel advisory for Russia due to the “unprovoked and unjustified attack by Russian military forces in Ukraine” and the possible “harassment against U.S. citizens by Russian government security officials.”
 The department added that U.S. citizens should leave Russia immediately and that the Embassy has “limited ability to assist U.S. citizens.”

 All other WNBA players are out of Russia and Ukraine, according to a WNBA spokesperson.
+Several prominent WNBA stars are on the rosters of Russian teams including Breanna Stewart, Courtney Vandersloot, Jonquel Jones, Natasha Howard and Arike Ogunbowale.

 “USA Basketball is aware of and closely monitoring the legal situation facing Brittney Griner in Russia,” the organization said in a statement.
 “Brittney has always handled herself with the utmost professionalism during her long tenure with USA Basketball and her safety and wellbeing are our primary concerns.”

-The WNBA said in their own statement, “Brittney Griner has the WNBA’s full support and our main priority is her swift and safe return to the United States.”
+The WNBA said in its own statement, “Brittney Griner has the WNBA’s full support and our main priority is her swift and safe return to the United States.”

-Cannabis cartridges are devices that contain marijuana in an oil form that can be inhaled by a component that heats the oil in to a gaseous state.
+Cannabis cartridges are devices that contain marijuana in an oil form that can be inhaled by a component that heats the oil into a gaseous state.

+Griner is listed on the roster for UMMC Ekaterinburg in Russia and has played on the team for seven seasons starting in the 2014-15 WNBA offseason.
+She is a seven-time WNBA all-star after being the No. 1 overall pick in 2013 and is one of the world’s most recognizable women’s basketball players.
+Many WNBA players spend the offseason playing overseas to supplement WNBA salaries that are not competitive with their male counterparts.
+Griner is set to have a base salary of $227,900 with the Mercury for the 2022 season.

+“We are aware of the situation in Russia concerning one of our members, Brittney Griner,” the Women’s National Basketball Players Association said in a statement.
+“Our utmost concern is BG’s safety and well-being.
+On behalf of The 144, we send our love and support.
+We will continue to closely monitor and look forward to her return to the U.S.”

 This is a developing story with more to come.